canorve/EllipSect/README.rst

 EllipSect creates surface brightness profiles and extracts other photometric data from the GALFIT output peng et al. (2002).

-This code is “similar” (but not sustitute) to IRAF’s ellipse routine.
-It creates a Surface brightness profile for the galaxy, model and (optionally) individual model components.
+This code is “similar” (but not substitute) to IRAF’s ellipse routine.
+It creates a Surface brightness profile for the galaxy, model and , optionally, individual model components.

-In addition, *EllipSect* computes variables such as Absolute Magnitude, luminosity, Flux, total apparent magnitude, Bulge to Total Ratio, Tidal, Chinu in the sectors ellipse, Bumpiness, Signal to Noise Ratio, Akaike Information criterion, Bayesian information criterion, mean surface brightness at effective radius, percentage of total light per component, radius at 90% of light (for Sersic components only), effective radius in
+In addition, *EllipSect* computes variables such as Absolute Magnitude, luminosity, Flux, total apparent magnitude, Bulge to Total Ratio, Tidal, Chinu within a radius containing 90% of total light, Bumpiness, Signal to Noise Ratio, Akaike Information criterion, Bayesian information criterion, mean surface brightness at effective radius, percentage of total light per component, radius at 90% of light (for Sersic components only), effective radius in